Scene of the Crime: The House in Ithaca, 1970

 Lippert & Pribble arrived and waited on both sides of the garage, armed with a revolver and steel bar.
 When Alonzo got outta his car, Pribble whacked him a couple of times with the bar and fled.
 Sarah Jane got home just a few minutes later, saw Alonzo lying there, and left.
 She didn't even bother getting out to see if he was OK...she just drove to a neighbor's to call the police.

 The next day she called to find out about Alonzo's insurance policy, to see if she was indeed the sole beneficiary; this made the police almost certain she was behind the murder.

 This is one of Michigan's most notorious murders and has become scrutinized, written, and investigated many, many times since 1970.

-The pictures take you inside and around the house - that still stands - on a lonely dirt road intersection near Ithaca.
+The pictures take you inside and around the house on a lonely dirt road intersection near Ithaca.
 Most of the neighbors are gone, with other abandoned homes in the area.

 Always get permission to enter any abandoned structure - as these guys do - to protect yourself from prosecution.